Enter your Boat for Trad 2024

 Support boats of non-traditional construction may be accepted and allocated a mooring subject to availability of space and payment of the boat entry fee.
 The owner of the traditional craft must make the application for the associated support boat.

 There will be a temporary slipway installed at the south end of the meadow suitable for lighter craft & some launch trailers.
 This slipway is privately owned and not the property of TTBF.

 Usage of this slipway is entirely at the discretion of the slipway owner and at the risk of those using it.
 The TTBF cannot be held responsible for any mishaps resulting from use of this slipway.
 Safety on the slipway is the responsibility of the owners of craft using it.

 There is also a public concrete slipway in Henley town at the bottom of New Street but please be aware of restricted manoeuvring space.

-For larger or heavier craft – we recommend either Val Wyatt’s of Wargrave, who kindly offer free slipway use at their yard for boats entered, by prior arrangement only, or the public slipway near the Flower Pot pub in Aston.
-Both these are up/down stream 1 lock away.
+For larger or heavier craft – we recommend either Val Wyatt’s of Wargrave, who kindly offer free slipway use at their yard for boats entered, by prior arrangement only, or the public slipway near the Flower Pot pub in Aston, only 1 lock away, up and downstream respectively.